 The display is phenomenal – especially for a midrange smartphone.
 The colors are rich and saturated.
 The screen has an improved resolution, automatic brightness and good view angles.

 The pixel density is 401 ppi, which means that Mate 10 Lite will work with Google Cardboard.
-It doesn’t support Google’s
+It doesn’t support Google’s native VR, but third party apps fix this with no problem.

 Just like many other Huawei smartphones, Mate 10 Lite has a mode for reducing eye strain which “warms” the picture.
 The mode can be set up to turn on automatically when the time is right or manually on the control panel.
 The color temperature can be adjusted manually, but only when the eye protection is off.